Childhood development: from infant to schoolchild

 When children’s home and preschool environment interact positively, this contributes to a favourable cognitive and emotional development that benefits their ability to learn.
 However, the social and cognitive development of preschool children is a relatively neglected research area.
 We still do not know how to create an environment for the children that ensures their positive development.

-Children’s development during the transition from home to preschool, and systematic studies over time of their cognitive, empathetic and social ability are vital fields for research.
+Children’s development during the transition from home to preschool, and systematic studies over time of their cognitive, empathetic and social abilities, are vital fields for research.
 We need an increased understanding of typical development during this critical period in a child’s life to be able to intervene at an early stage when a child’s development diverges from the norm.

 Uppsala University already has a leading baby lab where the focus is on the early foundation for cognitive, motor and social development from infancy to early childhood.
 Uppsala Child and Baby Lab has experience of using child-friendly, advanced technical instruments and playful yet precise research methods.
 The laboratory has developed expertise in methods including eye and movement tracking, EEG and neuroimaging.

 The researchers now aim to expand this successful research environment to include preschool children.
 No previous research has linked these age groups to understand the basis of cognitive and social development early in life.
-Laboratory research closely connected with school in a new centre for more age groups would offer unique opportunities to obtain a comprehensive perspective on children’s development from infant to schoolchild.
-This can help to give children a solid foundation and a positive start for their continued development in youth and adult years.
+Laboratory research closely connected with preschool in a new centre for more age groups would offer unique opportunities to obtain a comprehensive perspective on children’s development from infant to schoolchild.
+This can help to give children a solid foundation and a positive start for their continued development in youth and adult years